Clerk’s Role in Small Claims Court Actions

 You should file your action in the County and specific Precinct where the defendants reside or where the defendant has contracted to perform.
 (Government Code Section 28.011).

 A variety of cases are handled in small claims court.
 Cases include damages from an automobile accident, a security deposit from a landlord, or breach of a contract.
 Under Texas law, collections cases and claim assignments cannot be heard in small claims court.

 How are trials conducted?

 Small claims court trials are very informal compared to a regular civil trial.
 This allows the trials to be conducted in a much more informal fashion.
-Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
-It will likely be pretty quick.
+Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
+Trials generally are pretty short (15-20 minutes).
 However, if a party wishes for a jury trial, it will likely last a few hours.